 Start the afternoon of your day trip from London by soaring 450 feet into the sky on the world’s tallest moving observation tower.
 The i360 Observation Tower was actually designed by the same architect that created the London Eye, and you can see many similarities between the two structures.
 Visitors can take in the breathtaking 360 views of over 66 miles of coastline, from the South Downs to the Isle of Wight.

 Top tip: Brighton’s weather is unpredictable, and is often cloudy and overcast.
 If the weather is overcast, there’s really nothing to see from the observation tower!

 The i360 Observation Tower is located next to Brighton Beach.
 A great place to just sit and chill out during the summer months.
 The beachfront promenade is home to a number of restaurants and bars, as well as the artist’s quarter.

 Top Places to Visit in Brighton:

 Brighton is renowned for its cultural scene, with great bars, restaurants, concerts, shows and nightlife.

-The two major music centres in Brighton are The Brighton Centre, which regularly brings in the biggest artists from around the world.
+Two major music centres in Brighton are The Brighton Centre, which regularly hosts top artists from around the world.
 The Brighton Dome, built in the art deco style, hosts a superb concert hall with genres ranging from classical to contemporary.

 The Theatre Royal brings hit productions from London’s West End to Brighton.
 The Brighton Dome also hosts more eclectic, local productions.

 Bars & Restaurants:

 Brighton hosts an array of bars, from the quieter and more tranquil places to cocktail bars overlooking the seafront.
-There are a wide selection of restaurants with seafood being the most popular choice – specialties include fish ‘n’ chips as well as oysters.
+There are a wide selection of restaurants with seafood being a popular choice – specialties include fish ‘n’ chips as well as oysters.